open/close all folders

 - The episode "Back to the Pilot" has Brian telling his past self about 9/11, causing him to prevent it from ever happening.
 Since 9/11 never happened, Bush lost the 2004 re-election, causing him to reform the Confederacy with eight other southern US states resulting in a second Civil War.
 Eventually nuclear weapons are exchanged resulting in a post-apocalyptic United States.

 - Many, many children's cartoons take place in such universes, most notably any series set in a fantasy world inhabited by fantasy characters, such as The Smurfs or Care Bears.
 This allows for very easy plot construction where a Big Bad is always trying to befoul the Suetopia in some way.
+Shows from The Dark Age of Animation (such as The Get Along Gang or Richard Scarry’s Busytown) frequently go even further than that, and have No Antagonist at all.

 Examples of Straw Dystopias

-- Liberality For All: Osama bin Laden as an ambassador because the US have become "too liberal"?
+- Liberality for All: Osama bin Laden as an ambassador because the US have become "too liberal"?
 PETA trying to kill the last living bald eagle (notice the "least concern" conservation status) because "euthanasia is more humane"?
 Yeah, they go there.

 - Please note that PETA does indeed euthanize animals in real life as a "more humane" alternative to simply releasing them to starve. note